derharry/svelte-zeeltephp/README.md

 - **zp_scandir($path, $regExp = null): array**
   <br>`include_once('lib/io/io.dir.php');`
   <br>returns a list of files and folders within the path.
-Use a RegExp like '.php$' for name mathing.
+Use a RegExp like '.php$' for name matching.

 - **zp_scandirRecursiveDown($path, $regExp = null, $maxDepth = 1): array**
   <br>`include_once('lib/io/io.dir.php');`
   <br>returns a list of files and folders, recursive downwards, with relative paths starting from given path.
   <br>By default only 1 level down.
-  <br>Use a RegExp like '.php$' for name mathing.
+  <br>Use a RegExp like '.php$' for name matching.

 - **zp_scandirRecursiveUp($path, $regExp = null, $maxDepth = 1): array**
   <br>`include_once('lib/io/io.dir.php');`
   <br>returns a list of files and folders, recursive upwards, with relative paths starting from given path.
   <br>By default only 1 level up, which is similar to zp_scandir('..'); but $maxDepth = 2 is '..' and '../..';
-  <br>Use a RegExp like '.php$' for name mathing.
+  <br>Use a RegExp like '.php$' for name matching.

 ---

-## Troubeshooting
+## Troubleshooting
-If you encounter issues with your route, load(), or actions, you can debug your setup by including `<ZPDev />` in your `+page.svelte`.
+If you encounter issues with your route, load(), or actions(), you can debug your setup by including `<ZPDev />` in your `+page.svelte`.
 <br>This enables you to use the `+page.server.php` file to execute load(), edit action names/values, and send test data as either FormData or JSON.
-<br>Make sure that the global variables $zpAR, $env, and $db are accessible and exposed.
+<br>Make sure the global variables $zpAR, $env, and $db are accessible and exposed.
 <br>
 <br>**<ins>Attention!</ins>**
-<br>Don't forget to remove `<ZPDev />` and exposted globals before deploying to production to avoid exposing debug tools and sensitive data.
+<br>Don't forget to remove `<ZPDev />` and exposed globals before deploying to production to avoid exposing debug tools and sensitive data.
 <br>

 **`+page.svelte` or in a Component.**